-All selected projects will be subject to an initial validation effort by BETO and/or its designee to review their baseline and proposed targets.
-The validation effort will conclude with a go/no go decision to be made by DOE.
+All selected projects will be subject to an initial validation effort by BETO and/or its designee to review their baseline performance and proposed targets.
+The validation effort will conclude with a go/no go decision to be made by DOE based on congruence of baseline performance with that claimed in the application.
 Applicants must include this task within their scope, schedule, and budget.
 Additional information relative to addressing this validation within the scope, schedule, and budget, as well as more information on what the validation entails, is provided below.

-The initial validation can take up to three months.
-Applicants need to include this time in their schedule.
-Selected projects that receive a 'go' decision at the conclusion of the initial validation effort will be subject to an interim and final 'validation' review.
-The interim review will also conclude with a go/no go decision to be made by DOE and will be based on the project's progress toward interim project goals and the likelihood of meeting the overall project goals by the conclusion of the project.
-Please refer to Section VI.B.14 for more information regarding go/no go decision points.
+The initial validation period, including on-site observation of experiments and report creation, can take up to three months.
+Applicants must include this time in their schedule.
+Selected projects that receive a 'go' decision at the conclusion of the initial validation effort will be subject to both an interim and a final 'validation' review.
+The interim review will also conclude with a 'go/no-go' decision to be made by DOE and will be based on the project's progress toward interim project goals and the likelihood of meeting the overall project goals by the conclusion of the project.
+A 'no-go' decision may result in termination of the project or redirection of scope.
 It is anticipated that the interim and final reviews will include the applicant (now awardee) presenting the project progress toward the targets established during the initial validation.
 Both the interim and final validations should be noted and accounted for within the scope, schedule, and budget so that if a project is selected and receives a 'go' decision at the conclusion of the initial validation effort, the schedule and budget will already account for the interim and final validations.